-- 1. While 43% of middle school English Learners scored at Level 3 or 4 on the English Language Proficiency Assessments for California (ELPAC), the majority (57%), scored at level 1 or 2. - 2.
-Unless a newcomer to the US, most middle school ELs have been in US schools for at least 6 years, which classifies them as Long-term English Learners (LTEL).
-They have received English Language Development (ELD) for their entire education career thus far, but still have not attained proficiency. - 3.
-Maximizing ELD services and targeted academic intervention should be a focus moving forward.
+- 1. While in 2022, 19% of middle school English Learners progressed at least one level in the English Language Proficiency Assessments for California (ELPAC), 35.7% decreased at least one level. - 2.
+Unless a student is a newcomer to the US, most middle school ELs have been in US schools for at least 6 years, which classifies them as Long-term English Learners (LTEL).
+Although they have received English Language Development (ELD) since their early academic years, many have still have not attained proficiency. - 3.
+Maximizing ELD support services, designated, and integrated ELD instruction strategies is a district focus.

-Academic Performance College/Career
+Academic Performance College/Career Report